 I choose to carve out my own unique spiritual path, one step at a time.

 I LOVE having the freedom to:

-● Follow my own inner knowing, insights, and wisdom
+● trust my inner curiosity, knowing, insights, and wisdom

-I guess you could say that I cherry-pick the ideas, beliefs, and practices that suit me best - the ones that FEEL most like truth to me and the ones that best help to inspire, uplift, and transform me.
+I guess you could say I cherry-pick the spiritual ideas, beliefs, and practices that suit me best ~ the ones that FEEL most resonant, inspiring, loving, and transformational to me.

 Amen to that.

 I DON'T pursue spiritual ideas, beliefs, or practices that: